osrf/buildfarm-tools/playbook/buildfarmer/README.md

 Items 3 and 4 are covered in [Looking for regressions](./looking_for_regressions.md).

 > **Note**
-> We prioritize regressions based on [REP2000 support tiers](https://github.com/ros-infrastructure/rep/blob/master/rep-2000.rst#support-tiers) for each distribution
+> For ROS, we prioritize regressions based on [REP2000 support tiers](https://github.com/ros-infrastructure/rep/blob/master/rep-2000.rst#support-tiers) for each distribution
 > E.g., we will check regressions in linux builds before checking regressions in RHEL builds.
+>
+> In the case of Gazebo, all packages and distributions are the same priority.

 To acomplish the above tasks, the buildfarmer has a set of tools and resources to work with.
 For more information refer to [Buildfarmer triage tools](./buildfarmer_triage_tools.md).